CFA Level III Essay Strategy for 2026

 4. Start writing.
 Refer back to the vignette as needed.

-This is roughly the same technique afternoon item-set vignettes reward, but it's even more important on the morning session because the vignettes are longer and the clock is tighter.
+This is roughly the technique the afternoon item-set vignettes reward, but it matters even more on the morning session because the vignettes are longer and the clock is tighter.

 Final Word

 The Level III morning session isn't about knowing more than the candidate next to you.
-It's about writing what the rubric rewards in the time you have.
+It is about writing what the rubric rewards in the time you have.
 Match command words to response format.
 Show work for partial credit.
 Skip the preamble.
 Use AI grading to close the feedback loop.
-Walk in knowing the difference between a calculate question and a justify question, and you'll walk out a level above the candidates who didn't.
+Walk in knowing the difference between a calculate question and a justify question, and you will walk out a level above the candidates who didn't.

 Start practicing today with FreeFellow's Level III Portfolio Management practice, Private Wealth practice, or Private Markets practice.